 The rapid increase in the number of pupils in Kent is leading to pressure on the system to find new schools.
 A decision on a new eight form entry secondary school to be sited in the Stone Lodge area of Dartford is expected by Easter, with two competing bids from established Multi-Academy Trusts, both with a presence in the area.
 Currently, all but one non-selective secondary schools in the Dartford District are run by the Leigh Academy Trust with a win by this Trust providing a complete monopoly in the town, which also includes the University Technical College, see below.
 The alternative bid is from the Brook Learning Trust, see above, which runs the Ebbsfleet Academy in the new Garden City developing between Dartford and Gravesham.

-Last year, the Leigh Academy Trust announced plans to extend the age range of its new UTC in Dartford, as explained here.
+University Technical Colleges Last year, the Leigh Academy Trust announced plans to extend the age range of its new UTC in Dartford, as explained here.
 By adding three new year groups from 11-14, it negates the whole philosophy of the UTC which was developed to offer students industry linked vocational courses from 14-19.
 As I suggested in my previous article, the rationale for the forced change is the failure of the UTC model to attract students from traditional schools at age 14, also explored more generally in a recent article in SchoolsWeek.
-The 2016 census shows the Leigh UTC is in a critical state recruiting just 38 students instead of its Planned Admission Number of 150, a further drop from 2015’s 56.
+The 2016 census showed the Leigh UTC in a critical state recruiting just 38 students instead of its Planned Admission Number of 150, a further drop from 2015’s 56.
 It is also failing to attract numbers into the Sixth Form, with under 50 in each Year Group.
-In short it can have no future unless it follows through the plan to change to a more traditional 11-19 school, adding another five forms of entry to secondary provision in the area, which would effectively mark the end of the UTC concept.
+In short it had no future in its current state, and the new department called the Inspiration Academy at Leigh UTC opens with 120 eleven year olds in September, effectively marking the end of the UTC concept.

 The Medway UTC has a less ambitious PAN of 120 although expanding to 150 in 2018, and filled for 2016 admission, attracting 120 students into Year 10 from other local schools, including apparently some from grammar schools (the two Chathams?) this year, creating a much firmer base.